JeovaneSousa/JeovaneSousa/README.md

   </code>
 </h3>

 💻 Hi!
-I'm currently working as a BackEnd Intern in a DevOps Team at Vertigo Tecnology corporation.
+I'm currently working as an Early Associate Developer at IBM.

-📚 I’m currently learning DevOps automation.
-I'm also learning Java and Python for Backend Development.
+📚 I’m currently learning DevOps (Containers and cloud services).
+I'm also learning Python for Backend Development and Data Science.

 📫 How to reach me: <a href="mailto: jeovanesousa@icloud.com">jeovanesousa@icloud.com</a>